kazurayam/unittest-helper/README.md

     }
 ```

 The `getProject()` method of `TestOutputOrganizer` class will return an instance of `java.nio.Path` which is the project's root directory.
-The `getProject` method is not dependent of the *current working directory*.
+The `getProject` method is independent of the *current working directory*.
 How does the method resolves the project's directory? --- I will explain it later.

 #### Ex2: Write a file under the default test-output directory